Hualālai: Future monitoring

 Hualālai is expected to erupt again in the near future, as a 200- to 300-year estimated pause in activity is coming to an end.
-This presents a distinct hazard to the communities around it as well; for example, in the event of an eruption similar to the 1801 event, Kailua-Kona, which is 15 mi from the volcano's summit, could be covered completely in a matter of hours.
+This presents a distinct hazard to the communities around it; for example, in the event of an eruption similar to the 1801 event, Kailua-Kona, which is 15 mi from the volcano's summit, could be covered completely in a matter of hours.
 According to the USGS lava-flow hazard zones, on a scale of 1 to 9, all of Hualālai is listed as threat level 4.
 For comparison, almost all of Kīlauea and Mauna Loa is listed as threat levels 1 through 3.
-The flanks of the volcano do not pose a lower threat to the population than the area near the rift zones because the distance is short and the slopes are steep; lava poses as much of a threat as it does near its source.
-The 2018 National Volcanic Threat Assessment published by the US Geological Survey classified Hualālai as a high threat volcano, with an overall threat score of 109, and ranked it 23rd among United States volcanoes most likely to threaten lives and infrastructure.
+The volcano's flanks do not pose a lower threat to the population than the area near the rift zones because the distance is short and the slopes are steep; lava poses as much of a threat as it does near its source.
+The 2018 U.S. Geological Survey National Volcanic Threat Assessment classified Hualālai as a high threat volcano, with an overall threat score of 109, and ranked it 23rd among United States volcanoes most likely to threaten lives and infrastructure.

 Since 1971, the Hawaiian Volcano Observatory has maintained a seismic recording station 3 km east of Hualālai's summit to monitor the volcano.
 During this time, not a single earthquake swarm or harmonic tremor, indicative of activity at the volcano, has occurred.
 Hualālai is also monitored by several other instruments, including one continuous GPS instrument and several instruments on the flanks of adjacent volcanoes.
 In addition, the Hawaiian Volcano Observatory uses GPS to measure slight changes in tilt and slope of Hualālai, indicative of magmatic movement.

 Although Hualālai does experience several magnitude-4 earthquakes per year, these are attributed to a deep source off the coast of the north-western rift zone and are not related to the movement of magma.